 Hardware Replacement Policy

-College-owned individual-use computers are “generally” replaced every four years.
+College-owned individual-use computers are “generally” replaced every four years, and classroom computers every five years.
 This is done for several reasons: to provide community members with the current operating systems and sufficient power for the latest software applications; to protect our campus network by updating the security protections that come with more recent operating systems; and to maintain a reasonable number of hardware configurations that can be well supported by limited staff.

 The purpose of this policy is to establish guidelines for the replacement of all College-owned hardware, outline LTS recommendations for standard configurations, and establish responsibilities for departments wishing to exceed those configurations.

-This policy applies to all Wellesley College-owned individual-use computers, including desktop and laptop computers, and Thin Clients, in use by faculty (tenured, tenure-track, ISLs, PERA professors of the practice, lecturers, and leave replacement) and administrative staff (working a minimum of .5 FTE for 9 months or more in a year), and shared department computers for use by temporary help (student employees, temporary employees, or teaching assistants).
+This policy applies to all Wellesley College-owned individual-use computers, including desktop and laptop computers, in use by faculty (tenured, tenure-track, ISLs, PERA professors of the practice, lecturers, and leave replacement) administrative staff (working a minimum of .5 FTE for 9 months or more in a year), and shared department computers for use by temporary help (student employees, temporary employees, or teaching assistants).

 Library & Technology Services (LTS) will engage in an annual replacement plan by examining existing inventory of all College-owned hardware, making an initial recommendation for replacement based on the needs of various faculty and staff members and the funds that are available for hardware replacement.
 The Department Chairs or Administrative Department heads will then review these recommendations to make the necessary adjustments to arrive at the final plan.
 Depending on the adjustments made, allocations of hardware are likely to be changed, particularly if there are funding constraints within the department.
 For example, if the initial recommendations from LTS included fewer laptops than the final number requested, then the total number of computers that can be replaced will be less to compensate for the higher cost of laptops over desktops.